Attachment Anxiety: What It Is And How It Affects Your Relationships

 Adult attachment styles

 While attachment theory was originally developed to explain behaviors between infants and caregivers, some researchers have found the same attachment styles in adult relationships, especially romantic ones.
 The behaviors may be somewhat different, but adult attachment functions in much the same way.
-Adults in romantic relationships often rely on each other as attachment figures, going to them for comfort and feeling distressed when separated.
+Adults in romantic relationships often rely on each other as attachment figures, going to them for comfort and feeling distressed when separated, especially if they have an anxious attachment or preoccupied attachment.
 Those with recurring relationship problems could be exhibiting avoidant or anxious-resistant attachment styles.

 Getty